 Are Beets Healthy?

 Beets are a very nutritious root vegetable!
-They are a great source of potassium, manganese and folate as well as vitamins A, B6, C and K. They are low calorie and thought to be good for the heart and have anti-inflammatory properties.
+They are a great source of potassium, manganese, and folate as well as vitamins A, B6, C, and K. They are low calories and thought to be good for the heart, and have anti-inflammatory properties.
 Beets are also high in fiber which can help with digestion.
 So go ahead and enjoy as many steamed beets as your heart desires!